Ten candidates that made history Tuesday night

 New Hampshire Democrat James Roesner became the first transgender man elected to any state legislature.
 Roesener will represent New Hampshire State House District 22, Ward 8.

 Roesener was one of a record-breaking number of transgender and nonbinary candidates running.
-Their candidacies came at a time when a spate of anti-LGBTQ measures were introduced across the country.
+Their candidacies came at a time when a spate of anti-LGBTQ measures was introduced across the country.

 There are only eight out transgender state lawmakers in the country, according to Victory Fund, with just six out transgender men serving in elected office.